-Maybe you like to invest in the latest phone and you don’t want to stick with an old model.
-Well you could buy an iPhone 11 separately and use it alongside a SIM-only deal.
+Maybe you’s like to invest in the latest phone and you don’t want to stick with an old model.
+If that’s the case, you could buy an iPhone 11 separately and use it alongside a SIM-only deal.

 Of course your old phone may have defects.
 You may break the screen and have to pay out to replace it.
 But things can go wrong with new models too.
 It’s a lottery, no matter what route you go down.

 I realise my example above is very hypothetical and there are lots of deals in the market and ways to save.
 But the fact is, my SIM-only contract has cost me an average of £13.70 per month, over the last 30 months.
 So in the SIM only vs contract phone war, there’s only one winner for me.
 SIM only.

 I will upgrade my phone at some point.
 But unless I can find a competitive phone contract, I will be sticking to a SIM-only deal and sourcing my handset elsewhere.